ALASKA

 Fort Egbert

 Originally called Camp Eagle City, located at the mouth of Mission Creek, to protect a supply center for gold miners.
 Five of the original 47 buildings have been reconstructed, including the non-commissioned officers' quarters.
-The Signal Corps remained after 1911 to operate the telegraph station.
+A Signal Corps detachment remained after 1911 to operate the telegraph and wireless radio station until 1925.
+Site operated by the Eagle Historical Society in conjunction with the U.S. Bureau of Land Management.
+See also Fort Egbert Alaska Ghost Town from Rocky Mountain Profiles.com

 Big Delta Post